-- 5.36 The SCR Appraisal Panel reviews the technical analysis undertaken by the SCR Executive Team and CIAT (where applicable), along with the VfM Statement.
+- 5.27 The SCR Appraisal Panel reviews the technical analysis undertaken by the SCR Executive Team and CIAT (where applicable), along with the VfM Statement.
 The SCR Appraisal Panel then agrees what recommendation they will make to the Thematic Board; either to fully approve the project or defer the project for further work.
-At this stage it is still possible that an application could be recommended for rejection on the grounds of poor value for money (determined as having a final BCR rating of 1 or below and not offering sufficient non-monetised impacts) or presenting uncertainty or significant risk. - 5.37 The Thematic Board can approve the Outline Business Case if it is within their delegated limit.
+At this stage it is still possible that an application could be recommended for rejection on the grounds of poor value for money or significant risk. - 5.28 The Thematic Board can approve the Outline Business Case if it is within their delegated limit.
 Projects which exceed the delegation are endorsed by the relevant Thematic Board and then submitted to the MCA Board for approval.
-Exceptionally, a project may go directly to MCA for approval with the relevant Thematic Board being informed subsequently of the decision. - 5.38 At OBC stage, the funding decision of the MCA (or Thematic Board with delegated authority) will be notionally allocated, subject to appropriate conditions being met within an agreed timeframe.
-All funding decisions are communicated in writing to project applicants. - 5.39 Following approval of an OBC, it may be necessary to complete a range of statutory processes to ensure the project is actually ready to start.
+Exceptionally, a project may go directly to MCA for approval with the relevant Thematic Board being informed subsequently of the decision. - 5.29 At OBC stage, the funding decision of the MCA (or Thematic Board with delegated authority) will be notionally allocated, subject to appropriate conditions being met within an agreed timeframe.
+All funding decisions are communicated in writing to project applicants. - 5.30 Following approval of an OBC, it may be necessary to complete a range of statutory processes to ensure the project is actually ready to start.
 This could include for example, obtaining planning permission, initiating a Compulsory Purchase Order, or satisfying a number of conditions agreed as part of the OBC.
 Compliance checks on any conditions of funding specified by the MCA, LEP or Thematic Board are then carried out by the SCR Executive Team.